 It’s no secret that we all love a good social media mishap.
 It’s kind of like a train wreck, you just can’t look away.
 Unfortunately for these guys, once you put something on the internet, it’s out there forever!
 Luckily for us that means we were able to compile a few of our favourite fails for entertainment and educational purposes.
+Here’s a list of social media fails.
 Enjoy!

 It’s never a good thing to piss off the Russians.
 Coca-Cola did just that after they sent out a tweet featuring a cartoon with a snow-covered map of the country.
 The map’s actually outdated, omitting Kaliningrad, which was annexed following World War II.
 Needless to say, the Russians were not happy with the company, as they posted pics pouring the soft drink into toilets with the hashtag #BanCocaCola.